SEN5X and SEN6X Series Environmental sensor

 • gain_factor (Optional): Gain factor to amplify or to attenuate the VOC index output.
 Allowed values are in range 1..1000.
 The default value is 230.

-• nox (Optional): The information for the NOx Index sensor.
-Only available with SEN55, SEN65, SEN66 or SEN68..
+• nox (Optional): NOx Index.
+Only available with SEN55, SEN65, SEN66, SEN69 or SEN69C.

 • index_offset (Optional): NOx index representing typical (average) conditions.
 Allowed values are in range 1..250.
-The default value is 1.
+The default value is 100.

 • gating_max_duration_minutes (Optional): Maximum duration of gating in minutes (freeze of estimator during high NOx index signal).
 Zero disables the gating.
 Allowed values are in range 0..3000.
-The default value is 720 minutes
+The default value is 180 minutes.

-• offset (Optional): Temperature offset [°C].
-Defaults to 0.
+• offset (Optional, float): Temperature offset, in °C. Defaults to 0.

 • acceleration_mode (Optional): Allowed value are low, medium and high.
 Defaults to low.
+Only available with SEN54 or SEN55.

-By default, the RH/T acceleration algorithm is optimized for a sensor which is positioned in free air.
-If the sensor is integrated into another device, the ambient RH/T output values might not be optimal due to different thermal behavior.
 This parameter can be used to adapt the RH/T acceleration behavior for the actual use-case, leading in an improvement of the ambient RH/T output accuracy.
 There is a limited set of different modes available.
 Medium and high accelerations are particularly indicated for air quality monitors which are subjected to large temperature changes.
 Low acceleration is advised for stationary devices not subject to large variations in temperature.

 ℹ️ Note